mebn/dotfiles/README.md

 Some of my dotfiles for MacOS and Linux.

 ## How to
+Assuming this repo is placed in the home directory.

-If on mac, delete all .DS_Store files:
+If on mac, delete all `.DS_Store` files:
 ```
 find . -name ".DS_Store" -delete
 ```